-Lydia is a a fellow of NALAC Leadership Institute, 2015 (NLI-2015).
-She has received the recognition of 2016- Guatemalan American Association of RI for support CentroAmerican Community, Sha has received the 2014 Ethnic Business (Diversity Champion) Award.
+Lydia received the Apprenticeship Award 2017 from Rhode Island State Council on the Arts.
+She is a a fellow of NALAC Leadership Institute, 2015 (NLI-2015).
+She has received the recognition of 2016- Guatemalan American Association of RI for support CentroAmerican Community, She has received the 2014 Ethnic Business (Diversity Champion) Award.
 The 2000 Rhode Island State Council on the Arts, (RISCA)

 Fellowship Award, and the 2000 Rhode Island Foundation Fellowship Award.
 She has received the RISCA Traditional Folklore Merit Award in 1998 and 2010.
 In 2002 recognition of Woonsocket Fiesta Patronales for Leadership and Traditional Artist.
 In 2001 Individual Artist Award from The International Gallery for heritage and Culture.
 In 1999 and 2000 she was honored with the American Tradition Award